edeno/Better-Science-Code/src/presentation.md

 # 5) Can serve as a resume for future employers

-# How do write good code?
+# How to write good code?

 Exercise in how to manage complexity: